 After each international event, the periodical report named "Join" is distributed to all students in the school.
 It includes the flow of each event, students' reports, and pictures of the activities.
-The students' reports are basically in Japanese, however, students who studied abroad for a year write in English, to show how they improved their English skills.
-At the end of year, it also introduces "Students Committee for International Exchange".
-With this report, students of all ages can feel engaged with International Activities in our school.
+The students' reports are primarily in Japanese, however, students who studied abroad for a year write in English to show how they improved their English skills.
+At the end of year, it also introduces the "Student Committee for International Exchange."
+With this report, students of all ages can feel engaged with international activities in our school.
 The reports are also uploaded to our school website.